LGBTQ culture in Sydney

-The LGBT community of Sydney, in New South Wales, is the largest in Australia and has a firm place as one of the iconic gay cities of the contemporary world.
+The LGBT community of Sydney, in New South Wales, is the largest in Australia.
 In a 2013 Pew Research poll, 79% of Australians agreed that homosexuality should be accepted by society, making it the fifth most supportive country in the survey behind Spain (88%), Germany (87%), Canada and the Czech Republic (both 80%).
 With a long history of LGBT rights activism and the annual three-week-long Sydney Gay and Lesbian Mardi Gras festival, Sydney is one of the most gay-friendly cities in Australia and in the world.

 History

 Since the colonisation of Australia in 1788 with the landing of the First Fleet at Sydney Cove and raising of the Union Flag by Arthur Phillip Sydney has been associated with male homosexuality.
 As part of the British Empire, Australian colonies inherited anti-homosexuality laws such as the Buggery Act 1533.
 These provisions were maintained in criminal sodomy laws passed by 19th century colonial parliaments, and subsequently by state parliaments after Federation.
 Same-sex sexual activity between men was considered a capital crime, resulting in the execution of people convicted of sodomy until 1890.
 The laws also punished sodomy between heterosexual partners, but did not apply to lesbian relationships.
 Oral sex as well as masturbation, whether heterosexual or homosexual, public or private, were also criminal offences.

 Governor Phillip made it clear to the early convicts thatThere are two crimes that would merit death – murder and sodomy.
 For either of these crimes I would wish to confine the criminal till an opportunity offered of delivering him as a prisoner to the natives of New Zealand, and let them eat him.
 By 1796, the first cases of homosexuality were being reported and the first trial for sodomy, that of Francis Wilkinson took place.
 Over 30 years later, in 1828, Alexander Brown was the first person hanged for sodomy.
 Different jurisdictions gradually began to reduce the death penalty for sodomy to life imprisonment, with Victoria the last state to reduce the penalty in 1949.
 Community debate about decriminalising homosexual activity began in the 1960s, with the first lobby groups Daughters of Bilitis, the Homosexual Law Reform Society and the Campaign Against Moral Persecution formed in 1969 and 1970.